Frequently Asked Questions

 • Current, unrestricted licensure as an RN, OT, COTA, PT, PTA, MD, DO, ATC, DC or Massage Therapists who have completed 500 massage school hours and/or National Therapeutic Massage and Bodywork Certification.

-• 192 hours college level human anatomy, physiology and/or pathology. (this requirement is automatically met with evidence of current professional licensure of: RN, OT, COTA, PT, PTA, MD, DO, ATC, and DC disciplines).
+• 192 contact hours (12 credit hours) college level human anatomy, physiology and/or pathology. (this requirement is automatically met with evidence of current professional licensure of: RN, OT, COTA, PT, PTA, MD, DO, ATC, and DC disciplines).

 Q: How long after my training course may I take the exam?